Pooldead7316/Udacity-Capstone-Project/README.md

 model_v2.pkl (final trained model file).
 ## Results
 The machine learning model created as part of this project has been trained and saved as model_v2.pkl, and it achieved an impressive AUROC score of 99%.
 The three most important features in predicting employee churn were found to be n_projects (workload), satisfaction (happiness), and tenure (experience), and a full list of feature importance can be found in both the .ipynb notebook and the corresponding blog post.
 The project also revealed a number of interesting insights from the exploratory data analysis performed on the dataset, which are detailed in both the notebook and the blog post.
+## Acknowledgement
+I would like to express my sincere gratitude to Udacity and their team of instructors and mentors for providing me with the opportunity to complete this data scientist capstone project.
+Their comprehensive curriculum and personalized guidance have equipped me with the necessary skills and knowledge to undertake this project with confidence.

+I would also like to extend my gratitude to the project reviewers who have provided me with constructive feedback, enabling me to improve my work and push my boundaries further.
+Additionally, I want to thank my fellow students in the program for their support and inspiration throughout this journey.

 # Blog post link
 https://medium.com/@dilupac/udacity-data-scientist-capstone-project-4ab8ee8a3b8c